chris-pearce/scally/components/README.md

 <nav class="pagination u-s-mb-base">
 ```

-They're rare cases where baking in outer spacing to the default component styles is valid but it is rare, but it should be scrutinised over like everything with OOCSS.
+They're rare cases where baking in outer spacing to the default component styles is valid but it is rare, but like everything with OOCSS it should be scrutinised over.

 #### Encapsulation

-Components should be encapsulated as much as possible, even if that means your CSS is not as DRY as you think it should be.
-The main aim is to prevent styles from leaking outside of the component because this isolation prevents avoidable complexity and results in higher code reuse.
+Components should be encapsulated as much as possible, even if that means your CSS is not as DRY as you think it could be.
+The main aim is to prevent styles from leaking outside of the component, this isolation prevents avoidable complexity and results in higher code reuse.

 *Most of how to write a component well falls into understanding the principles of OOCSS, [see here](#further-reading) for some good learning on this.*